Zoe799/EduScheduler/README.md

 **English**

-EduScheduler was not created to reinvent a generic scheduling application.
-It was built to fit a specific real-world workflow.
+EduScheduler was built to fit a specific real-world workflow.

 Our teaching schedule involves **multiple schools, multiple locations, and a shared pool of teachers who move between schools**.